The Red River Gorge Geological Area is a paradise for outdoor enthusiasts of all kinds.

 4. Swift Camp Creek Trail, Clifty Wilderness

-A day on the Swift Camp Creek Trail will give you a taste of everything that Red River Gorge is all about.
-This is a point-to-point, so you’ll need to double the distance if you want to make a day hike out of it.
-A better option: bring a tent and split it into two days by doing some backcountry camping.
+A day on the 6.8-mile (10.9 km) Swift Camp Creek Trail offers you a wonderful taste of everything that Red River Gorge has to offer.
+This is a point-to-point, so you’ll need to double the distance if you want to make a day hike out of it and do an out-and-back.
+A better option is to bring a tent and split it into two days by doing some backcountry camping.

 This trail weaves through dense forest and feels wild.
 You’ll see historic rock shelters where ancient indigenous people lived.
 There will be steep climbs and descents.
 But, you’ll get magnificent views of the surrounding countryside from the tops of those climbs.